 Here is the transcript of an interview by BBC Radio London host Vanessa Feltz with our Alex Monaco, about redundancies in the pandemic and Monaco Solicitors’ Redundancy Letter Builder.
 Broadcast on 7/10/2020 at 0823 hours.
-(See below for link to the broadcast.)
+(Click on start button above to hear the broadcast.)

 Vanessa: The BBC has learned that in the first five months of the Covid crisis, almost 500,000 people were made redundant by British employers.
 This is an email from Sarah in Locksbottom, she says: